okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 Polling is used during the [enrollment using QR code](#integrate-enrollment-using-qr-code), [enrollment using other channels](#integrate-enrollment-using-other-channels), and [challenge using push notification](#integrate-challenge-using-push-notification-option) flows to determine when the user has completed the verification action in Okta Verify.

-During these flows, the user steps out of your app to complete actions within Okta Verify.
+The user steps out of your app during these flows to complete actions within Okta Verify.
 While your app waits for the user, it should poll the SDK to determine when they finish with Okta Verify.
-Using the Okta Verify challenge as an example, the following steps detail how to integrate this polling logic.
-Note that with slight modifications the steps can also apply to the other flows.
+Using the Okta Verify challenge as an example, the following steps detail integrating this polling logic.
+Note that the steps can also apply to the other flows with slight modifications.

 #### Summary of steps